milan30/DME/README.md

-# Derivative of Matrix exponentials
+# Derivatives of Matrix exponentials
 Matlab Codes used in the paper "Technical Note---On Matrix Exponential Differentiation with Application to Weighted Sum Distributions" authored by Milan Kumar Das, Henghsiu Tsai, Ioannis Kyriakou, Gianluca Fusai